PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_trains.md

 sidebar: jupedsim_sidebar
 folder: jpscore
 permalink: jpscore_trains.html
 summary: The interaction with trains is modeled with an event-based deleting and creating of doors.
-When a train arrives on the plattform, doors are created and again deleting when the train departs.
+When a train arrives on the platform, doors are created and again deleting when the train departs.
 last_updated: Dec 31, 2019
 ---

 ## Train constraints

-Information regarding trains are ogranized in two different files:
+Information regarding trains are organized in two different files:
 - [Train timetable](#train-timetable): This file defines arrival and departure times of trains.
 - [Train types](#train-types): In this file types of trains are defined.